Green Line (MBTA): Incidents and collisions

+On October 1, 2024, a train derailed near Lechmere, injuring seven people and disrupting service on the Green Line Extension.
+Regular service resumed on October 3.
+The National Transportation Safety Board, Federal Transit Administration, and Massachusetts Department of Public Utilities are investigating the derailment.
+A preliminary NTSB report noted the train was going 36 mph in a 10 mph zone and passed through a double red signal that required a stop.
+The train passed through a switch that was still moving into position, causing part of the first truck of the lead car to go straight and the rest of the train into the diverging track and causing the derailment.

+On February 9, 2025, a E branch train crashed into an out of service train at East Somerville, injuring five people.

-As part of its crash investigations, the National Transportation Safety Board recommended in 2009 that the Green Line be outfitted with positive train control to prevent collisions.
+In 2009, the National Transportation Safety Board recommended that the Green Line be outfitted with positive train control to prevent collisions as part of its various crash investigations.
 The MBTA decided in 2012 not to implement PTC, estimating the cost at $645 million to $721 million.
 In 2015, as crashes continued to happen, the NTSB complained the agency was moving too slowly identifying a feasible alternative.
 In 2019, the MBTA awarded a contract to implement a similar safety system by 2024, at a cost of $170 million.
-A train would automatically brake if a driver violates a traffic signal, or if cameras or radar detect an obstacle.
+A train would automatically brake if a driver violated a traffic signal, or if cameras or radar detected an obstacle.
+That contract was cancelled in June 2024.
+A new contract was awarded in February 2025 for a new system that would provide warnings to operators by the end of 2025, and enforce violations with automatically braking by mid-2028.